microtrain/bootcamp/13-Express/02-Express.md

 From the same terminal in which your NodeJS server is running press [ctrl+c] then type ```npm start``` this will restart the server.
 Navigate to [http://localhost:3000/](http://localhost:3000/) and refresh the page.
 You will now see a tag line which states "My name is _YOUR-NAME_"

 #### Another Look
 Let's take a minute to reiterate what is happening.
-In the routing file *mean.example.com/routes/index.js* you define your application's end points (aka actions) by calling an HTTP request request type (typically get or post) in the form of a router method against the router object.
-The first argument of this method names the end point, the second argument is a call back function that defines the server side functionality for the action.
+In the routing file *mean.example.com/routes/index.js* you define your application's endpoints (aka actions) by making an HTTP request of a given type (typically get or post) in the form of a router method against the router object.
+The first argument of this method names the endpoint, the second argument is a call back function that defines the server-side functionality for the action.

 ```js
 router.get('/', function(req, res, next) {